AllinMobile/Whisper/README.md

 Shouts have an optional action that will be called if the user taps on it, and you'll even get a message when the Shout is gone.
 Finally, if you want to set how long the Shout should be displayed, you have a duration property.

 In Whisper, there is no need to think about scroll view insets anymore, this will be handled automatically.
-As and added bonus, when transitioning from one view controller to another, the next controllers offset will be adjusted like you would expect.
+As an added bonus, when transitioning from one view controller to another, the next controllers offset will be adjusted like you would expect.
 It just works!

 ## Usage